mondaycom/vibe/README.md

 ## Contributing

-We welcome every contributor, please read the [contribution guidelines](CONTRIBUTING.md) before submitting a PR
+We welcome every contributor, please read the [contribution guidelines](CONTRIBUTING.md) before submitting a PR.

 ## Themes

-We support theming from the library to the component level using css variables - for more info on theming please read the [theme guidelines](THEME_README.md) file
+We support theming from the library to the component level using css variables - for more info on theming please read the [theme guidelines](THEME_README.md) file.

 ## Release